Rate-Induced Tipping to Metastable Zombie Fires: Conclusion and Outlook

-Second, there are challenges related to extending the mathematical framework and obtaining rigorous results.
-The definitions of R-tipping and a quasithreshold introduced here for the soil-carbon model are a good starting point towards a general theory of R-tipping due to crossing quasithresholds in multiple timescale systems.
+Second, there are challenges related to extending the mathematical framework and obtaining rigorous results. {\sw One is {\eos the} extension of the compactification technique to asymptotically periodic inputs and usage of geometrical singular perturbation theory to analyse external inputs with seasonal variations.} {\sw Another is a general theory of R-tipping due to crossing quasithresholds in multiple-timescale systems, for which} the definitions of R-tipping and a quasithreshold introduced here for the soil-carbon system are a good starting point.
 Of particular interest to scientists and mathematical modelers are rigorous yet easily testable criteria for the occurrence of such R-tipping, akin to those derived in~\cite{Wieczorek2021R} for R-tipping due to crossing regular thresholds.